LOVECHEN/DisgracedPilot/README.md

 The 'DisgracedPilot' Fork
 ------

-This is an experimental OpenPilot build that uses the Accord-Bosch camera system to provide lane detection instead of OpenPilot.
-It is for research purposes only and absolutely not for use in daily driving.
-Its purpose is simply to prove that the vehicle can be controlled directly using the Bosch data from the CAN in the path / lane planner, and that the EON may be left in storage during operation.
-As such, absolutely no user support will be given. **ABUSE OF THIS SOFTWARE MAY RESULT IN INJURY OR DEATH.**
+This is an experimental OpenPilot fork that uses the Accord-Bosch camera system to provide lane detection.
+It is strictly for research purposes only.
+It aims to show that the vehicle can be controlled using Bosch lane guidance directly off of the CAN, made possible by carefully decoding the raw bit data and producing a custom DBC file.
+Absolutely no user support will be given. **IMPROPER USE OR ABUSE OF THIS SOFTWARE MAY RESULT IN PROPERTY DAMAGE, INJURY, OR DEATH.
+ANY APPLICATION OF THIS SOFTWARE IS AT YOUR OWN RISK.**

+The system in action: https://www.youtube.com/watch?v=GB8I9_anNG4

 Instructions: